Hollow (Pantera song)

-"Hollow" is a song by American heavy metal band Pantera that appears as the closing track on their second studio album, Vulgar Display of Power (1992).
+"Hollow" is a song by American heavy metal band Pantera that appears as the closing track on their sixth studio album, Vulgar Display of Power (1992).
 Written by all four members of the band and produced by Terry Date with drummer Vinnie Paul, the power ballad is about a person in a comatose state.
 It shows a more sad and sensitive side to Pantera's signature groove metal style, that has been described as harsher take on the 1980s heavy metal power ballad.

 A promotional single was released by Atco in September 1992, but failed to chart.
 A live medley with the song and "Domination", is featured on Official Live: 101 Proof as "Dom/Hollow".

 Background and recording

 "Hollow" is inspired by lead singer Phil Anselmo's rough childhood.
 He recalled his "mom was great; dad was aloof.
 They were both terribly young.
 I was born with mom's heart and dad's diseases.
 I had a stepfather I resented.
 I fuckin' split from my house when I was 15.
 Then I came back and left for good at 16."
 Around this time, he started getting into relationships, many influencing "This Love", another power ballad on Vulgar Display of Power.
 He had little connection with his girlfriends, but matured by 2018, when he was interviewed by Revolver, "that's not the way I am anymore, obviously.
 I've learned some lessons here and there.
 But that's how I felt then."

 Anselmo also experienced many deaths in his youth, such as Mike Hatch, a friend of his and guitarist for punk rock band Shell Shock (that featured future Crowbar frontman and Down guitarist Kirk Windstein and Eyehategod guitarist and Down drummer Jimmy Bower).
 He committed suicide in 1988, shortly after Anselmo had moved to Texas.
 He could not attend his funeral because Pantera was playing.
 He continues "I also had a former high-school friend, named Roman, who had taken his life.
 I had a friend named Henry, who had taken his life so tragically.